Information for current students

 - Ability to successfully adapt to a different environment and a new educational system

-We will inform selected students of next steps to prepare for your studies abroad.
+We will inform selected students of the next steps to prepare for their studies abroad.

 Applicants may be chosen as "conditional selectees" or "alternates" in case a selected student withdraws from the program.
 We will notify you immediately of any change in your status.

 Information for Our Partner Schools